Preparation

 Information for people on the move:

-- Welcome to Europe with information about almost all European countries and more (English, Arabic, French, Farsi)
+- Welcome to Europe with information about almost all European countries and more (EN, AR, FR, FA)

 - Information of the Mobile Info Team for refugees and asylum seekers in Greece (several languages)